-Seen from this perspective, the idea that we should extend moral consideration to someone who has a non-negligible chance of being sentient is simply an application of the idea that we should extend moral consideration to morally significant impacts that have a non-negligible chance of happening.
-Granted, in some cases we might be confident that a being is sentient but not that action will harm them.
-In other cases we might be confident that our action will harm a being if this being is sentient, but not that they are.
+Seen from this perspective, the idea that we should extend moral consideration to someone who has a non-negligible chance of being conscious is simply an application of the idea that we should extend moral consideration to morally significant impacts that have a non-negligible chance of happening.
+Granted, in some cases we might be confident that a being is morally significant but not that action will harm or wrong them.
+In other cases we might be confident that our action will harm or wrong a being if this being is morally significant, but not that they are.
 And in other cases we might not be confident about either of these points.
-Either way, if a being has a non-negligible chance of being sentient (and, so, of being capable of being harmed), then we have a duty to consider whether our actions have a non-negligible chance of harming them before deciding what to do.
+Either way, if a being has a non-negligible chance of being morally significant, then we have a duty to consider whether our actions have a non-negligible chance of harming or wronging them.